nktoan/Causal-Inference-via-Style-Transfer-for-OOD-Generalisation/README.md

 # Causal Inference via Style Transfer for Out-of-distribution Generalisation

-This repo contains the code of the in-submission paper to KDD 23, 'Causal Inference via Style Transfer for Out-of-distribution Generalisation'
+This repo contains the code of our accepted paper at KDD 23, entitled 'Causal Inference via Style Transfer for Out-of-distribution Generalisation'

-Authors: Anonymous
+We will clean the code and upload pretrained weights soon.
+Thank you for your interest in your work!

 ## How to install